D4D4¶

 Conclusion¶

 So now we know.
-LLD is inserting the weird d4d4
+LLD is inserting the weird d4d4 instructions, and

 it’s doing it to align across object file boundaries.
 Why did they